davidtchiu/davidtchiu.github.io/teaching/cs161/lab9.election/index.md

   // This loop will iterate through all keys the map for (String str : map.keySet()) {
-    // 'str' is now a key in your hashmap (in no particular order)
+    // str loops through each key in your hashmap (in no particular order)
     // use map.get(str) to obtain its corresponding value }
   ```